WesleyyC/symbolic_rxn/README.md

 # ==================== Delta Evaluation ====================
 # ==========================================================

-# run symbolic inference and evaluation (~ 30 mins taking advatange of multi-cores)
+# run symbolic inference and evaluation (~30 mins with multi cores)
 python -m octet_sampling.run_sampler --input demo_output/delta_predictions.pkl
 # and the program will report in the last row with the Top-K prediction accuracy:
 # ==================================== #2000 of Items ====================================